 We formulated a model of discrimination against immigrants within a search and matching framework including high-skilled and low-skilled workers.
-First, we considered an equal number of high- and low-skilled workers for natives and immigrants, and examined the impact of higher discrimination on wages and unemployment.
-We showed that when there is only discrimination in the low-skilled sector, both native and immigrant low-skilled workers experience a wage reduction and higher unemployment whereas the high-skilled workers are unaffected.
-Equal discrimination in both sectors, on the other hand, implied that all workers were negatively affected, highskilled workers more severely so than low-skilled workers, as the transition rate for the former group of workers was the larger.
+First, we considered an equal number of high- and low-skilled workers for both natives and immigrants, and examined the impact of higher discrimination on wages, unemployment and inequality.
+We showed that when there is only discrimination in the low-skilled sector, these workers experience a wage reduction and higher unemployment whereas the high-skilled workers are not affected.
+Equal discrimination in both sectors, on the other hand implied that all workers were negatively affected, high-skilled workers more severely so than low-skilled workers as the transition rate for the former group of workers was the larger.
 We then extended the model to include loss of skill during unemployment as well as an exogenous probability of regaining skills, and again considered the impact of discrimination as well as immigration on labour market performance.
 We then obtained that discrimination in one sector affected the other sector as well and when discrimination was present in the low-skilled sector only, the employment perspectives of the high-skilled workers improved.
-When both sectors were affected by equal discrimination, high-skilled workers were worse off, whereas the impact on labour market performance for the low-skilled sector was ambiguous.
+When both sectors were affected by equal discrimination, high-skilled workers were worse off, whereas the impact on labour market performace for the low-skilled sector were ambiguous.
 Next, we considered endogenous skill choice as a response to loss of skill and evaluated how discrimination and immigration affected wages, unemployment as well as the fraction of skilled workers among natives and immigrants, respectively.
 We showed that higher discrimination in the low-skilled sector increased training of all workers, and the impact was stronger for immigrants than natives.
 The proportion of high-skilled immigrants was higher than the proportion of high-skilled natives, despite the fact that more immigrants became low-skilled workers due to discrimination and the risk of losing skills.
-Hence, a higher fraction of immigrants training than natives more than compensated for the negative impact on immigrants' skill level through loss of skill.
-Finally, we considered the impact of discrimination and immigration on net output and illustrative simulations for the model of loss of skill and exogenous training confirm our theoretical findings.
+Hence, a higher fraction of immigrant than natives training more than compensated for the negative impact on immigrants' skill level through loss of skill.
+Finally, we considered the impact of discrimination and immigration on net output and some illustrative simulations for the model of loss of skill and exogenous training.